FalloutNewVegas188/Extract-Data-from-Multiple-PDF/README.md

-Build Datatable with 3 columns Invoice number, Invoice Date and Invoice Total For each invoices in a folder,
-   Opens in Adobe Acrobat Reader
-   Extracts Invoice number, Invoice Date and Invoice Total using GetText Substring to obtain the relevent detail
+Build Datatable with 3 columns: Invoice number, Invoice Date and Invoice Total For each invoices in a folder, Open in Adobe Acrobat Reader and Extract Invoice number, Invoice Date and Invoice Total using GetText Substring to obtain the relevent detail